-I-joists should be protected from the elements supported on suitable bearers over a free-draining surface.
-Levels of exposure that is more severe than those encountered during a normal uninterrupted build programme should be addressed by the provision of suitable protection.
+Joists should be protected from the elements supported on suitable bearers over a freedraining surface.
+Levels of exposure that are more severe than those encountered during a normal uninterrupted build programme should be addressed by the provision of suitable protection.